JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **The Earth experiences 50,000 Earth quakes per year and is hit by Lightning 100 times a second.**.
+And here is a just a random fact -  **Until 1994, world maps and globes sold in Albania only had Albania on them.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)